I often ask myself (especially lately) what makes a great president.

 - They are willing to tell the truth about crucial issues confronting the nation instead of just telling us what they think we want to hear or playing to their ideological base

-- They stay focused and tackle the most important issues rather than getting sidelined by the many distractions natural to the office
+- They stay focused and tackle the most critical issues rather than getting sidelined by the many distractions natural to the office

 - They don’t shy away from making tough decisions and fully embrace the responsibility of presidential leadership